chrismo/wave-cutter-ci/README.md

 Get a .zip from manual Unity build on Zane's machine.

-Run the .rb script in root, passing in the path to the .zip file, and the version number.
-(TODO: parse the version number out of the .zip file).
+Run the .rb script in root, passing in the path to the .zip file.